CS-W4121/cs-w4121.github.io/homeworks/hw1.md

-4. (1 point) How many home games has Columbia won between seasons 2009-2017?
+4. (1 point) How many games has Columbia won between seasons 2009-2017?
 Provide (number of games won, average score for Columbia in those games, average score of the opponents in those games) as your answer.
 Round any decimal values to two places.

    | number | avg_columbia | avg_opponent |
    | :----: | :----------: | :----------: |